 It is difficult to be specific about the compression ratio - as it will be dependent on the specification of the engine you are fitting it to - crankcase height, barrel length, spigot length will all play a part, but I would estimate ratio to be somewhere between 11:1 - 14:1 dependent on your engine spec and barrel spacers fitted.

-Note: We cannot over emphasis enough - that if you are intending to use this piston you must satisfy yourself that when fitted, satisfactory clearance to the valves at full lift and cylinder head are achieved.
+Note: As with any racing engine - it is very important that if you are intending to use this piston you must satisfy yourself that when fitted, satisfactory clearance to the valves at full lift and cylinder head are achieved.
 We recommend a minimum of 0.060" (60 thou) clearance should be achievable at any point on the piston crown or valve cutaways (at full cam lift).
 Use plasticine or similar to check on assembly before running the engine.
 If the necesaary clearance is not available on first fitting then add suitable barrel spacers until it is achieved.
 Remember as well, that by altering the barrel height to alter compression ratio you may also need to amend the vertical shaft assembly length - to help achieve this we also sell barrel spacers (item 0275) and different length Oldham Couplings (Item 0684).

 And finally, if running on methanol/alchohol fuels - you will also need to ensure your carburettor jetting is setup correctly as well.
 As an indication (indication only! - it varies by engine), it is not unusual for a 500cc Inter/M30 engine running with an Amal TT/RN carb on methanol to need a main jet between 900 - 1400, compared to @450 main jet on petrol.
 Likewise an Amal pilot jet of 120 will be required.